evhub/coconut/DOCS.md

 ### Backslash-Escaping

-The requirement that Coconut keywords be backslash-escaped to make them variables in Coconut is the one exception to the rule of all Python 3 being valid Coconut.
-To allow access to the valid Python variable names `data`, `match`, `case`, `async` (keyword in Python 3.5), and `await` (keyword in Python 3.5) in Coconut, those keywords may sometimes need to be backslash-escaped to turn them into the variables instead.
-In many cases, Coconut will know you want a variable name, but it is always safer to backslash-escape than to not.
+In Coconut, the keywords `data`, `match`, `case`, `async` (keyword in Python 3.5), and `await` (keyword in Python 3.5) are also valid variable names.
+While Coconut can disambiguate these two use cases, when using one of these keywords as a variable name, a backslash is allowed in front to be explicit about using a keyword as a variable name.

 ##### Example